-This classic yellow cake is truly the best yellow cake recipe I’ve seen and would be great for any celebration.
+This classic yellow birthday cake is truly the best yellow cake recipe I’ve seen and would be great for any celebration – made up or not.
 I made it for John’s birthday recently.
-It can easily rival any boxed cake mixes in terms of flavor and is just as moist and fluffy.
+It’s one of those things that if you have the time and the bandwidth…you just can’t beat a homemade cake like this compared to the boxed variety.
 It was named King Arthur’s recipe of the year for a reason!

 - 2 cups King Arthur Unbleached All-Purpose flour OR Gluten Free Measure for Measure Flour

 - 4 large eggs at room temperature

 - 1/8 teaspoon almond extract; optional for enhanced flavor